cbonami/wh-dispatcher/DEV_ENV.md

 ## Option 1: develop on Ubuntu machine

+> Note: not my preferred option

-Here, you use the Ubuntu host as the main development platform and run-time for your tests etc.
+This option let's you use the Ubuntu host as the main development platform and run-time for your tests etc.

+### Clone github repo on Ubuntu filesystem

 ### Install vscode-server on Ubuntu